StevenWeathers/thunderdome-planning-poker/docs/CONFIGURATION.md

 | `smtp.identity`            | SMTP_IDENTITY        | Smtp server authorization identity.
 Usually unset. | |
 | `smtp.sender`              | SMTP_SENDER          | From address in emails sent by Thunderdome. | no-reply@thunderdome.dev |

+## Configure Admin Email

+To grant Admin access to Thunderdome for the first Admin user create an account first, then set the `ADMIN_EMAIL` environment variable or `admin.email` config file value.
+Upon the app starting up Thunderdome will read this value and set that user as ADMIN role.

 ## Optional configuration items

 | Option                            | Environment Variable            | Description                                                                                                  | Default Value                          |